 Right behind the cafe however is where the real attraction lies; the Kennett River Koala.

-High in the Eucalyptus trees along Grey River road and behind the cafe in the Koala sleeping tree; a large group of Koalas usually make grey river road and this tree their home during the day; known by the locals as the kenner river koala’s.
+High in the Eucalyptus trees along Grey River road next to the parking lot is a track that winds around the park where a group of Koalas usually make grey river road their home.

 Shop local and get a coffee from these guys before heading off in search of Australia’s most cuddly wildlife.